 Feeding Guide for Rainbow Roosters (Raised as Free Range)

-When left to forage for its own feed, the rainbow rooster will weigh 1.5 kgs for makes and 1.5kgs for females at 8 weeks.
+When left to forage for its own feed, the rainbow rooster will weigh 1.5 kgs for males and 1.5kgs for females at 8 weeks.

 We will be updating this article to include:-